Distributed Energy Resource (DER) Policies (Docket No. 2019-0323)

 The Commission identified two broad objectives for the Program Track in Order No. 37066: 1) design and implement long-term DER programs that include both an export-only program and a more advanced program featuring compensation for energy exports and grid services, and 2) develop a transition plan for interim DER programs to promote market stability and minimize customer confusion.

 In Phase 1 of the Program Track, through a series of technical conferences and monthly meetings, the Parties prepared several rounds of program proposals for the two long-term DER programs.
 The Commission determined in the Phase 1 Order, No. 38196, that the Smart DER Tariff and Bring-Your-Own-Device (“BYOD”) Tariff would be the two long-term DER programs.
 In Phase 2, the Parties prepared additional proposals for these two tariffs, and the Commission established the framework for the tariffs in the Phase 2 Order, No. 38681.
 In Phase 3, the Companies are collaborating with the Parties to prepare modeling results for the incentives for the Smart DER Tariff and BYOD Tariff.
-Following review by the Parties and Commission decision-making in Phase 3, the Smart DER Tariff and BYOD Tariff are expected to launch in August 2023.
+Following review by the Parties and Commission decision-making in Phase 3, the Smart DER Tariff and BYOD Tariff will launch for customer enrollment.

 Separate from these three phases, in Order No. 37816 the Commission approved an emergency grid services program, the Scheduled Dispatch Program (“SDP”; also known as the Emergency Demand Response Program and the Battery Bonus Program), for Oahu to address potential capacity shortfalls beginning in 2022.
 The Commission also approved amendments to SDP in Order No. 38239 and an expansion of SDP to Maui in Order No. 38393 to address similar capacity shortfalls.